usf-cs272-fall2022/usf-cs272-fall2022.github.io/_general/using-cs-lab-computers.md

 Your initial password depends on when your account was created.
 Specifically:

+  - If you have a recently created CS student account, your password will your entire student ID.
+For example, if your student ID is `20123456`, then your initial password will be `20123456`.

-  - If it was created before 2022, your password will be the LAST six digits of your student ID.
+  - If you have an older CS student account, your password will be the LAST six digits of your student ID.
 Since your student ID is 8 digits, remove the first two digits from your student ID (usually `20...`) and use the remaining digits as your password.
 For example, if your student ID is `20123456`, then your initial password will be `123456`.

-  - If it was created in or after 2022, your password will your entire student ID.
-For example, if your student ID is `20123456`, then your initial password will be `20123456`.

 You should [change your password](https://myusf.usfca.edu/arts-sciences/computer-science/technical-resources#q3) after logging in for the first time.